 TheBicycleMuseum.ca is planning an exhibit for November 2020 at the Toronto Reference Library.
 Please contact us if you have a WW1 or WW2 artifact you would like to contribute.

 Mayor Diane Therrien, curator Tammy Thorne and Tegan Moss of B!KE.

 The Peterborough pop-up exhibit will be shown one more time at Lang Pioneer Village on transportation day July 14, 2019.

 Peterborough has a rich tradition of cycling excellence and that tradition needs to be acknowledged – and importantly, needs to continue.

-Did you know the Peterborough Bicycle Club is one of the longest standing bicycle clubs in Canada and is currently the largest club per capita in the country?
-Peterborough also hosted the first ever provincial meet (race and parade) of the Canadian Wheelmen’s Association?
+The Peterborough Bicycle Club is one of the longest standing bicycle clubs in Canada and is currently the largest club per capita in the country.
+Peterborough also hosted the first ever provincial meet (race and parade) of the Canadian Wheelmen’s Association here on July 1, 1898.
 Almost 7,000 people came to see the high wheel bicycles racing around Morrow Park.
 Read all about it here.

 Image list below.

 1- The Cricket Grounds in Ashburnham.
 No date listed, circa 1890.
 Peterborough Museum & Archives.
 Balsillie Collection of Roy Studio Images.
 2000-012-000212-3